 This morning we cruise from Makarska towards the little village of Trstenik on the Pelješac peninsula.
 This small village is home to the famous Grgic winery where we have a wine tasting, followed by plenty of free time for you to enjoy at leisure.

 An early departure this morning as we sail towards the UNESCO-listed city of Dubrovnik.
-Upon arrival, we enjoy guided sightseeing, including a cable car ride up Mount Srd to enjoy a spectacular birds-eye view of Dubrovnik.
+Upon arrival, we enjoy guided sightseeing.
 There will be some free time for lunch on your own before we return to the ship.
-Captain’s farewell dinner tonight, with local wine and entertainment included, plus an evening cruise around the old city walls of Dubrovnik.
+The captain’s farewell dinner is served tonight, with local wine and entertainment included, plus an evening cruise around the old city walls of Dubrovnik.

 • This tour requires a good level of mobility